-220 Here, s is the photon angular momentum, while $J{e,g}$ are the angular momenta of the electronically excited and the electronic ground state of the atom.
+Here, s is the photon angular momentum, while $J{e,g}$ are the angular momenta of the electronically excited and electronic ground states of the atom.

-In systems with lower symmetry, the angular momentum may not be a conserved quantity, and the polarisation of the photons may not depend on the spin of the participating states.
+In systems with lower symmetry, the angular momentum may not be a conserved quantity, and the polarization of the photons may not depend on the spin of the participating states.
 Even in those cases, however, it may be possible to infer the angular momentum state of the quantum system from some properties of the measured fluorescence.
-A good example is the NV-system in diamond, which will be discussed in section 4.3.
-Here, the number of scattered photons is a good indicator of the angular momentum state: If the system is initially in the $m_S = 0$ state, the photoluminescence rate is typically 20% higher than for the $m_S = \pm 1$ states (Doherty et al., 2013; Suter and Jelezko, 2017).
+A good example is the NV system in diamond, which will be discussed in Sect.
+4.3.
+Here, the number of scattered photons is a good indicator of the angular momentum state: if the system is initially in the $m_S = 0$ state, the photoluminescence rate is typically 20% higher than for the $m_S = \pm 1$ states (Doherty et al., 2013; Suter and Jelezko, 2017).

-Changes in the rate of spontaneous emission can not only be induced by driving spin transitions with MW or RF fields, but also by tuning the energy levels with a static magnetic field.
+Changes in the rate of spontaneous emission cannot only be induced by driving spin transitions with MW or RF fields, but also by tuning the energy levels with a static magnetic field.
 As an example, a magnetic field can tune the energy of long-lived states (e.g. due to a spin-forbidden transition to the ground state) to match the energy of a state with a short radiative lifetime.
-As a result, even small symmetry-breaking terms mix the two (near-)degenerate states, resulting in significant increase of the photoemission rate and/or the polarisation of the PL.
+As a result, even small symmetry-breaking terms mix the two (near-)degenerate states, resulting in significant increase in the photoemission rate and/or the polarization of the PL.
 Since the coupling terms mix the two levels, the degeneracy is avoided and the system goes through a level anticrossing (LAC).
-Measuring these resonances (see, e.g., (Baranov and Romanov, 2001)) corresponds to a magnetic resonance experiment without an alternating (ac) field driving the transition.
+Measuring these resonances (see e.g. Baranov and Romanov, 2001) corresponds to a magnetic resonance experiment without an alternating (ac) field driving the transition.

-235 2.4.3 Hanle effect
+2.4.3 Hanle effect

-In the presence of a magnetic field, angular momentum in the system is no longer conserved but undergoes Larmor precession.
-This affects the polarisation of the emitted photons.
-Under conditions of continuous optical pumping and in the presence of relaxation, the system evolves towards a stationary state that can be characterised by the polarisation of the emitted radiation.
-This effect is known as Hanle effect (Hanle, 1924; Ellett, 1924; Wood and Ellett, 1924; Kastler, 1946; Paget et al., 1977) and

-240 is used extensively for measuring relaxation rates, coupling strengths and magnetic resonance, mostly in atomic vapours and in semiconductors.
+In the presence of a magnetic field, angular momentum in the system is no longer conserved, but undergoes Larmor precession.
+This affects the polarization of the emitted photons.
+Under conditions of continuous optical pumping and in the presence of relaxation, the system evolves towards a stationary state that can be characterized by the polarization of the emitted radiation.
+This effect is known as the Hanle effect (Hanle, 1924; Ellett, 1924; Wood and Ellett, 1924; Kastler, 1946; Paget et al., 1977) and is used extensively for measuring relaxation rates, coupling strengths, and magnetic resonance, mostly in atomic vapours and in semiconductors.

 To discuss this effect, we focus on a specific system, where the electronically excited state has no orbital angular momentum (l = 0) and spin s = 1/2, and we only discuss the excited state of this spin-1/2 system, which may correspond to an excited state of an atom or the conduction band of a semiconductor like GaAs.
-Under steady-state illumination, the stationary state where Γ_r is the radiative decay rate and the spin relaxation tensor $\hat{\Gamma}s$, the Hamiltonian \mathcal{H} and pumping matrix \hat{P}' are
+Under steady-state illumination, the stationary state is determined by the interplay between the generation of new spins (along the direction of propagation of the incident laser), relaxation (reducing the polarization and the number of charge carriers), and Larmor precession in the magnetic field.
+These contributions can be summarized by an equation of motion where $\Gamma_r$ is the radiative decay rate, and the spin relaxation tensor $\hat{\Gamma}s$ , the Hamiltonian $\mathcal{H}$ , and the pumping matrix $\hat{P'}$ are